LauraMcGowan/LauraMcGowan/README.md

     - On Alexa devices it achieved more than 3 million playbacks of the forecast, with a completition rate of &gt; 97%, reaching 95% of the UK's postcodes.
     - On the Weather app we reached approximately 400k accounts.

-Delivered a talk on 'Using synthetic voice to Present the weather'
 <figure>
   <figcaption>Afternoon forecast for ML3:</figcaption>
   <audio controls src="./assets/audio/weather-forecast-1.mp3"></audio>
 </figure>

+Talks

+-Delivered a talk on at BBC Develope conference at Media City on 'Using synthetic voice to Present the weather'

 Training/Skills